thevenusproject/The-Venus-Project-website/README.md

 The file `newtvp-auto.php` automates the creation the TVP website from file and database backups.

 The file `ngrok-auto.php` automates the changing of the TVP website's domain (on your local environment).
 This becomes useful when you often need to change the local domain that the site runs on, for example when you are using ngrok (since ngrok runs on a new domain every time you start it). ngrok comes quite handy when you are testing webhooks (e.g. from Stripe and Paypal) and you need to expose the local website to the Internet in order for the webhooks to reach it.
 For more information on ngrok, [see their docs](https://ngrok.com/docs).

+The `tests.zip` file contains a backup of the git repository that we have on Bitbucket.
+It contains our automated acceptance tests.